-The Dermatology and Skin Cancer Institute, led by board-certified dermatologist and Fellowshi-trained skin cancer surgeon, Dr. Aradhna Saxena, treats Greater Philadelphia-area patients for various forms of skin cancer.
+The Dermatology and Skin Cancer Institute, led by board-certified dermatologist and Fellowship-trained skin cancer surgeon, Dr. Aradhna Saxena, treats Greater Philadelphia area patients for various forms of skin cancer.
 Fortunately, many skin cancers can be cured if they are detected and diagnosed early enough.
 Unfortunately, millions of men and women are affected by basal cell carcinoma (BCC) every year.
 BCC is virtually always caused by overexposure to UV rays, such as when people spend too much time outdoors without sunscreen, particularly "laying out" or tanning.
 BCC is also caused by the UV rays emitted by tanning beds.

 BCC develops from the bottom (basal) layer of skin cells in the epidermis.

 Often, BCC initially looks like a sore or lesion that won't heal or that heals and then reopens over and over.
 BCC lesions develop and grow quite slowly, but they can become very wide, deep, and aggressive if left untreated.
 Early detection of BCC is very important in terms of easy and successful treatment.
 Dr. David Kasper provides extremely thorough, full-body skin cancer screenings to ensure that he and his patients detect BCC as early as possible.

 Patients of practically any age can develop skin cancer, but people who habitually use tanning beds, have suffered several sunburns, or have spent years out in the sun without enough sun protection are at a much greater risk.
 Fair-skinned individuals with red or blond hair and green or blue eyes are also at an elevated risk.
 People with the following concerns can also be more prone to developing BCC:

 - Previous skin cancer or a family history or skin cancer